The Building Sustainability Index (BASIX) aims to deliver equitable, effective water and

 Utilize openable windows rather than fixed where possible

-Keep an open mind for colour tone scheme as they play an important role too
+Keep an open mind for color tone scheme as they play an important role too

 BASIX - New Homes & Apartment Buildings - NSW